Grgnavin/Food-App/README.md

 CLOUDINARY_API_KEY=your_cloudinary_api_key
 CLOUDINARY_API_SECRET=your_cloudinary_api_secret

-The backend will be available at `http://localhost:8000`, and the frontend will be available at `http://localhost:5173`.
+The backend will be available at `http://localhost:8000`, and the frontend will be available at `http://localhost:8000`.

 ## Deployment

 You can deploy both the frontend and backend to platforms like **Heroku**, **Netlify**, or **Vercel**.
 Make sure to update the environment variables for production and configure your Stripe and Cloudinary keys accordingly.

-## Contributing

-Feel free to fork the repository, create issues, or submit pull requests to contribute to the project.

 ### Steps for Contributing: